Cadasta/cadasta-docs/en/05-odkcollect.md

 If you get the screen like the one above, unfortunately it's a known (and frustrating!) bug.
 Cadasta is aware that some Android devices simply refuse to log their GPS data with ODK and is working to resolve the issue.

-In the meantime, try using another Android device.
+In the meantime, here are some alternatives:

+1. Try using another Android device.
 This mysterious bug does not appear on all of them.
+2. Try using GeoODK, which works very similarly to ODK. _[Learn more about how to use GeoODK with Cadasta](06-odkcollect.md)._